DARK

 He feared that deep voice.
 It was mean.
 It yelled all the time.
 Yelled at his mommy for all kinds of things.
 It yelled at Derek if he got tired before the light went away or was awake when the light was gone.
 It threw water at him if he wanted to sleep in the light and visit that weird place that was so different from this one—a place where toys came to life and flight was possible.
 Not that he knew what flying was.
 He liked to visit that dark place.
 Most times it didn’t frighten him the way the dark places did when he was awake.

 That thing in his mommy’s arms made that horrible sound again—loud, high-pitched.
 Derek’s ears hurt.
-His mommy rocked back and forth, and whispered words Derek couldn’t hear.
+His mommy rocked back and forth.
+She whispered words Derek couldn’t hear.
 She used to whisper to him like that.
 But not anymore.
 He could feel a fire ignite inside his mind.
 It burned hot and boiled over.
 Derek cried out to get her attention.

 “Derek, hush,” she said.
 “Your brother needs me.”